 Disclaimer: As a promise to my friends Mickey & Donald, I've intentionally left out many details on this project.

-Product and interaction design, stakeholder presentation, test planning, documentation, tech hand-off.
+Interaction design, stakeholder presentation, test planning, documentation, tech hand-off.

 Our task was to design a collection of feature offerings for guests to plan and manage their resort stay within the Official Walt Disney World App, My Disney Experience.